Name

 Description

-Available in:
+Available in: English Flag icon

 Moyes made over 540 league appearances as a centre-back in a playing career that began with Celtic, where he won a championship medal.
-He then played for Cambridge United, Bristol City, Shrewsbury Town and Dunfermline Athletic before ending his playing career with Preston North End.
+He then played for Cambridge United, Bristol City, Shrewsbury Town, and Dunfermline Athletic before ending his playing career with Preston North End.
 He became a coach at Preston, working his way up to assistant manager before eventually taking over as manager in 1998, his first managerial position.
 Moyes led Preston to the Division Two title in 1999–2000 and the Division One play-off final the following season.

-He succeeded Ferguson as manager of Manchester United in June 2013, but with the club in seventh place in the league in April 2014 and unable to qualify for European competition, he was sacked after 10 months in the job.
-Moyes was appointed manager of Spanish club Real Sociedad in November 2014, but was again sacked after just under a year in charge.
+Moyes succeeded Ferguson as manager of Manchester United in June 2013, but with the club in seventh place in the league in April 2014 and unable to qualify for European competition, he was sacked after 10 months in the job.
+Moyes was appointed as head coach of Spanish club Real Sociedad in November 2014, but was again sacked after just under a year in charge.
 In July 2016, he replaced Sam Allardyce as manager of Sunderland, but resigned at the end of the 2016–17 season after the club was relegated to the EFL Championship.
-Moyes was appointed manager of West Ham in November 2017 and led the club out of the relegation zone to a 13th-place finish, but left at the end of the season when his contract was not renewed.
-In December 2019 he was reappointed as manager of West Ham United for the second time, following the sacking of Manuel Pellegrini.

-Career Honours
+Career Honours search icon

 UEFA Europa Conference League